RayavarapuSuryaHarshith/Smart-Task-Planner/README.md

 # Smart Task Planner (minimal)

 This repository contains a minimal implementation of a Smart Task Planner: a backend API that breaks a user goal into actionable tasks with timelines and dependencies.
-It uses an LLM when `OPENAI_API_KEY` is set, otherwise a deterministic fallback heuristic.
+It uses **Groq's LLM** when `GROQ_API_KEY` is set, otherwise a deterministic fallback heuristic.

 Files created:
 - `app/main.py` - FastAPI app with `POST /plan` and a simple frontend
-- `app/llm.py` - LLM helper with OpenAI integration and fallback
+- `app/llm.py` - LLM helper with Groq integration and fallback
 - `app/templates/index.html` - Simple UI to submit a goal and view the plan
 - `tests/test_plan.py` - pytest tests for the API
 - `requirements.txt` - Python dependencies